s0rta/revengate-new/roadmap.md

 - [ ] phantruch is destroyed if the vital assembly is broken or stolen
 - [ ] startled strategy: flee when first contact is from afar, attack when from nearby
 - [ ] upgrade DialoguePane to the latest Dialogue Manager API

+Performance:
+- [ ] cache stats modifiers for the whole turn (with inval on mods changing events)
+- [ ] sort strategies by priority for early exits when starting a turn

+Simulator:
+- [ ] simulator auto-starts an ExtraStage if the starting board is not populated
+- [ ] simulator repositions actors that are at invalid coords (out of board or inside walls)